yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 Partition Bounds: Min and Max values allowed in a partition.

 - Horizontal Partitioning: Splitting the table by rows.
 Makes each partition to be treated like a table, which means we are able to limit scans or create indexes on each partition.
-  - Horizontal partitioning is mainly done on timeseries data since most recent data is the most likely data to be queried and older data is summarized in older paritions.
+  - Horizontal partitioning is mainly done on time-series data since most recent data is the most likely data to be queried and older data is summarized in older partitions.
 There are other partitioning logics such as regional, product type, category, etc.
     - Range Partitioning (FROM - TO): A type of horizontal partitioning, usually done on date values (e.g. monthly, yearly) but they can also be used in alphabetical or numeric ranges.
       - Useful when usually querying latest data or running comparative queries such as this month's sales vs. last month's sales.
       - Useful when dropping older records since it can done by dropping the partition.